World hunger is worsening at an unprecedented rate. The number of people suffering from chronic hunger worldwide has climbed to 783 million as of 2022

 Aim for zero food waste

-In the aftermath of natural disasters, vulnerable communities around the globe require immediate food and nutrition assistance
+In the face of the biggest humanitarian crises in recent years – armed conflict, natural disasters brought about by climate change, and economic instability –vulnerable communities around the globe require immediate food and nutrition assistance

 .
 Where communities face chronic shortages, your gift to World Vision’s food programs help provide nutritious school meals